Stepping up: Next generation of royals to see more scrutiny

 Harry and Meghan, the Duchess of Sussex, moved away from the U.K. to seek financial independence and freedom from severe British media scrutiny into their lives.

 The couple is now settled in California with their two young children.
-Both Harry and Meghan have repeating aired their unhappiness with the royals since their departure.
+Both Harry and Meghan repeatedly have aired their unhappiness with the royals since their departure.

-During their appearance Saturday with William and Kate, both couples accepted flowers and condolences from people who pressed against road barriers outside the gates of Windsor Castle.
-They shook hands with many and stopped to talk to both adults and children.
+Those tensions were put aside Saturday, as the two princes and their wives arrived in the same car to greet people who pressed against road barriers outside the gates of Windsor Castle.
+Each royal stopped to speak to both children and adults, accepting flowers and condolences from an excited crowd.

-In his first statement since the queen’s death, William spoke of his grief and how he and his wife have benefited from her wisdom, guidance and support.
+“It was so beautiful to see.
+I felt so emotional and I felt the queen would have loved it,” said Banita Ranow, 28.
+Her mother, Baljinder, said the visit was “fabulous.”

 Follow AP stories on Queen Elizabeth II’s death and other stories about the British monarchy at https://apnews.com/hub/queen-elizabeth-ii